Mar 1, 2021

 It depends on the situation.
-Generally, adding a secondary driver will slightly increase your rates and it will be cheaper than having two policies.
-Speak with your insurance advisor about your options.
+Generally, adding a secondary driver will slightly increase your costs, and it will be less than having two policies.
+Speak with your advisor about your options.

-Yes.
-But it is advisable to get added onto their policy if you drive their vehicle regularly.
+Yes if you don't live in the same home and it's not often.
+But it is advisable to get added onto their insurance if you drive their vehicle regularly.

-Yes, as long as you give them permission.
-Insurance coverage follows the vehicle, not the driver.
+Yes, as long as you give them permission to drive the car.
+Ontario auto insurance follows the vehicle, not the driver.

-No. You do not have to list a teen driver on a parent’s policy until they have a G2 driver’s license.
+No. You do not have to list a teen driver on a parent’s insurance until they have a G2 driver’s license.